niclad/pynq-ocr/README.md

 This is the repository for our ADD project.
 Our project aims to perform OCR on an FPGA -- specifically the Xilinx PYNQ-v2.

 ## Table of Contents
-A. [cnn_test](./cnn_test): a test of a CNN to test accuracy of neural net on MNIST.
+1. [cnn_test](./cnn_test): a test of a CNN to test accuracy of neural net on MNIST.
 See [Link 3](https://github.com/niclad/pynq-ocr#links).
 This directory also contains relevant images.

 ## Timeline (2020)
 - [x] Formal project proposal.